RoeReRe/permissioned_tokens_full/README.md

 2. Fund master contract with algos to perform asset transfer.
 3. Deploy the proposal contract with the proposal information.

-Complete the server side scripts to allow the creator to issue and revoke tokens.
+Server side scripts are provided to allow the creator to issue and revoke tokens.

 ## Frontend interaction
 This repository contains a VueJS frontend with some basic wallet integration.
 It displays a form which allows connected accounts to vote in a simple HTML form.
 Feel free to replace this with ReactJS (or any other JS frontend frameworks) if you wish.
-However, the completed app should do the following,
+The current frontend should:

 1. Allow authorised user to successfully vote.
 2. Display the proposal title, description and latest vote count.

 ## Testing
-Write test cases to cover the successful contract deployment, as well as negative tests.
+Test cases are provided to cover the successful contract deployment, as well as negative tests.

-Your contract should cover at least the following negative tests.
+The contract should cover at least the following negative tests.

 - Double asset creation fails
 - Fail to issue token when user has not opted into asset